marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

     \end{bmatrix}
     \begin{bmatrix} a\\b\\c\end{bmatrix} = \begin{bmatrix} y_1\\y_2\\y_3\end{bmatrix}

-In the SageMath we can easily solve this equation is enough to apply the operation:
+In the SageMath we can easily solve this equation is enough to apply the following operation:

 .. math::